So, you’ve recently joined a sports gym and have been working out for a few weeks.

-Then, you’re going to want to start in a standing position and slowly raise and lower the bar by moving your arms from straight down and then up to your chest.
+Then, you’re going to want to start in a standing position and slowly raise and lower the bar by moving your arms straight down and then up to your chest.

 For an even more intense burn, try to focus on making slow movements.

 Not only does this increase the burn, but it will also help you see results much quicker than if you rush through each rep.

 On the other hand, to target your triceps and shoulders, you can try using an empty bench and doing a few bench dips.

 For this, place your hands on the bench behind you and keep your feet hip-width apart in front of you.

 Then, simply lower yourself down towards the floor and raise yourself back up, focusing on using your arms, not your legs.

 For Strengthening Your Abdominal Muscles – Medicine Ball

 Fortunately, there are plenty of easy exercises that you can do by yourself to firm and strengthen your core.